tprasadtp/ubuntu-post-install/docs/tasks.md

       data_dir="data"
     ```

+!!! warning "ROS Releases & Ubuntu/Debian versions"
+    - ROS releases only support certain Ubuntu/Debian distributions.
+Please use appropriate packages to install depending on
+    your distro/version.
+You can find more info at [ROS-Wiki](http://wiki.ros.org/ROS/Installation)
+    - Though Ubuntu derivatives might work, they are not supported.

 ### Canonical partner repositories

   Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.